 For millennia our ancestors supported their health through the consumption of fermented foods.
 Most cultures have their own traditional ferments.
 To those of us who grew up eating something resembling the Standard American Diet, fermented foods may look less familiar, but it’s never too late to begin including them and to reap the benefits.

 Sauerkraut specifically features a slew of positive attributes.
-For example, it is high in vitamins C and K. It also contains digestive enzymes, which assist your body to break down your food for it’s nutrients.
-All this in addition to the beneficial bacteria and probiotics!
+For example, it is high in vitamins C and K. It also contains digestive enzymes, which assist your body to break down your food for its nutrients.
+All this in addition to the beneficial lactic acid bacteria!

 Wash your jars, then sterilize them by pouring boiling water over them.
 Set aside to cool while you prep your cabbage.

-Prep your cabbage: remove the tough outer leaves and set them to the side, you will use at least some of them later.
+Prep your head of cabbage: remove the tough outer leaves and set them to the side, you will use at least some of them later.
 Slice off the base as well.
+(Is it the base or the top of the cabbage?
+The root?
+You know what I mean)

 Slice cabbage as thinly as you prefer.
 I like the texture best when it is very thinly sliced-if you have a mandolin, it may work well for this.